paqtteam/prosemirror-sync/README.md

 <!-- START: Include on https://convex.dev/components -->

 Add a collaborative editor that syncs to the cloud.
+With this component, users can edit the same document in multiple tabs or devices, and the changes will be synced to the cloud.
+The data lives in your Convex database, and can be stored alongside the rest of your app's data.

-Configure your editor features, add this component to your Convex backend, and use the `useTipTapSync` React hook.
+Just configure your editor features, add this component to your Convex backend, and use the `useTipTapSync` React hook.

 This is a [Convex Component](https://convex.dev/components) that syncs a [ProseMirror](https://prosemirror.net/) document between clients via a